Skip to main content

 Expert reviewed

-What is India’s Digital Personal Data Protection Act (DPDP Act 2023)?
+What is the India Digital Personal Data Protection Act (DPDP Act)?

 India’s Digital Personal Data Protection Act was passed in early August of 2023.
 The law outlines the rights of data principals, obligations of data fiduciaries, and penalties for data breaches.
 It also introduces a special category called significant data fiduciaries.